 Enforcement of health and safety legislation in the district is split between our Environmental Health department and the Health and Safety Executive (HSE), depending upon the main activity of the business.
-Warwick District Council is responsible for the following types of premises
+We are responsible for the following types of premises

 - Retail premises

 - Residential care homes

 - Leisure activities

 - advise businesses about how to comply with their duties

 - enforce health and safety legislation and give advice in relation to the workplace

 - investigate accidents and official notifications (such as lift reports, pressure vessels or air receivers)